Perry scores in OT, Ducks take 3-0 series lead over Flames

+CALGARY, Alberta (AP) -- Corey Perry came through with another big goal for the Anaheim Ducks to cap their big comeback.

-CALGARY, Alberta (AP) -- Corey Perry scored 1:30 into overtime and the Anaheim Ducks rallied from three goals down to beat the Calgary Flames 5-4 Monday night, taking a 3-0 series lead in the first-round series.
+Perry scored 1:30 into overtime and the Ducks rallied from three goals down midway through the second period to beat the Calgary Flames 5-4 Monday night and take a 3-0 series lead in the first-round series.

 Perry's sharp-angled shot deflected off several players and past Flames goalie Brian Elliott.